Visit to Doune Castle - 26 Aug 2017

-A flight of steps from the courtyard leads up to the Kitchens, Servery and the Great Hall.
+A flight of steps from the courtyard leads up to the Kitchens with the servery and the Great Hall.

-In The Holy Grail the kitchens were used as Castle Anthax where Sir Gallahad is unwillingly rescued from Zoot and her girlfriends.
+In The Holy Grail the kitchens were used as Castle Anthrax where Sir Galahad is unwillingly rescued from Zoot and her girlfriends.
 The Great Hall was the location of the Knights of the round table song and dance routine.

 Doune Castle is a fantastic castle to explore.
-A medieval labyrinth.
+It is like a medieval labyrinth.
 There are lots of narrow passages, stairways where you least expect them, many bedrooms, halls, cellars, minstrels galleries, nooks and crannies.

 Most of the castle is open to the public so you are free to roam as you wish.
 The height of the doorways serve as a reminder as to how much smaller the human form was four hundred years ago!

 Upstairs in the Duchess' hall is the setting for a famous scene from Swamp Castle in the Holy Grail - "One day lad, all this will be yours!"